 Here we are taking a look at which Brazilian martial arts are best for the modern MMA fighter and how each is best integrated into existing MMA workouts.

-Brazilian Jiu-Jitsu has had the hugest impact on MMA out of all Brazilian martial arts.
+Brazilian Jiu-Jitsu has had the largest impact on MMA out of all Brazilian martial arts.
 This fighting style went from being relatively unknown to international acclaim in little to no time.

 The Ultimate Fighting Championship, Extreme Fighting, the World Combat Championship and Martial Arts Reality are all ruled by fighters with a solid background in Brazilian Jiu-Jitsu.

-The core concept of this martial art is to persevere to position yourself in a place which gives you the greatest degree of control over your opponent.
+The core concept of this martial art is to persevere; to position yourself in a place which gives you the highest degree of control over your opponent.

 This in turn translates to the highest possible damage output with minimal exposure to taking damage.
-There is a plethora of techniques taught which bring about this goal.
+There are a plethora of techniques taught which bring about this goal.

 The Advantages of Brazilian Jiu-Jitsu